Wimmics/olivaw/docs/parameters.md

 This is a list of errors that are considered as blocking in the context of your project.

-The error list can be found in the [test resources file](../olivaw/constants/tests-resources.json).
+The error list can be found in the [test documentation](./tests.md) and the [test resources file](../olivaw/constants/tests-resources.json).

 This file represents for each test the different errors that can occur and for each of them what to write in the report depending on the outcome status.